jfdona23/rpi-object-tracking/README.md

 ## About
 This project is inspired in [this](https://github.com/leigh-johnson/rpi-deep-pantilt) one but in this case it makes use of the [Pi's Camera web stream recipe](http://picamera.readthedocs.io/en/latest/recipes2.html#web-streaming) to stream video from the Pi's Camera over HTTP.
 I've tweaked it for my own purposes. \
 I'm evaluating solutions for object detection as [CVLib](https://www.cvlib.net/) and [ImageAI](https://imageai.readthedocs.io/en/latest/).
+Also, I'm evaluating capturing images with PiCamera or OpenCV.

 ## OS Requirements
 * Install the following libraries: